deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 If you run into trouble, try modifying the hidden layer sizes, and tweaking other parameters to get the f1 score up.

 Click [here](../continuousdeepbeliefnetwork.html) to learn how to set up continuous deep-belief networks.
-(CDBNs accept a continuum of integers rather than binary data.)
+(CDBNs accept a continuum of decimals rather than binary data.)

 Next, we'll show you how to use [distributed and multithreaded computing](../scaleout.html) to train your networks more quickly.